CONFIG

 tools.tts.voice selects the Edge TTS voice used by the tts tool.
 Any Microsoft Neural voice id is valid (es-ES-AlvaroNeural, en-US-AriaNeural, fr-FR-DeniseNeural, ...).
 Output is an MP3 cached under ~/.alpi/cache/tts/<hash>.mp3 — same text + voice reuses the cached file.
 Edge TTS runs against a free Microsoft endpoint (no API key), so there's no per-call cost.
 To use a different voice per call the agent can pass voice=... directly without touching config. alpi setup → Voice gives you a curated shortlist (10 common-language voices) plus a "custom" entry to type any voice id.

 The daemon never plays audio itself — the tts tool returns the cached file path and stops.
 The alpi mobile / desktop apps stream playback on demand from a per-message button, and — when tools.tts.auto_read is on — auto-play each agent reply aloud as it arrives (your own messages are never read); they synthesize through the same Edge TTS path via host.voice.preview.
-For an external chat (e.g. Telegram) the agent chains send_message(attachment=<path>) to deliver the MP3 as an audio attachment.
+To deliver the MP3 to a third party the agent chains email(send, attachment=<path>) as an audio attachment.
 Workgroups carry an analogous hub-local auto_read flag in the workgroup meta (set from the desktop/mobile workgroup settings) that auto-reads agents' messages — never your directives; it is not replicated to members.

 rate and pitch are config-only (not per-call args) — persistent prosody defaults.
 Leave empty for neutral.
 Text is capped at 1000 chars (~1 minute); longer input is rejected.
 Output is always MP3.